namezis/BikeComputerTZ/README.md

 I have new oLED display connected to I2C, when I find time I will make adjustments to the code.

+The sensor was a reed switch with magent drilled into M10 bolt fixed on a wheel.

 Some of the code I have scavenged from projects on the Internet.
 Credits preserved.